 South Africa is expected to hold a considerable share in the MEA agricultural micronutrients market during the forecast period.
 This can be attributed to the high demand for agricultural micronutrients, owing to the deficiency of micronutrients in the soil.
 Additionally, the harsh weather conditions lead to the low productivity of African soil.

 The agricultural micronutrients market is highly fragmented in nature, and FMC Corporation, Akzo Nobel N.V., BASF SE, and SAPEC SA are some of the major players engaged in the production and sale of such products.

 Browse report overview with 443 tables and 134 figures spread through 414 pages and detailed TOC on "Agricultural Micronutrients Market by Type (Zinc, Iron, Boron, Molybdenum, Manganese), by Form Factor (EDTA, DTPA, EDDHA, HBED, Non-Chelated), by Crop Type (Cereals & Grains, Fruits & Vegetables, Oilseeds & Pulses), by Application Mode (Soil, Fertigation, Foliar), by Geography (U.S., Canada, Germany, U.K., France, Italy, China, India, Australia, New Zealand, Brazil, Argentina, Mexico, South Africa, Saudi Arabia) – Global Market Size, Share, Development, Growth, and Demand Forecast, 2013–2023" at:https://www.psmarketresearch.com/market-analysis/agricultural-micronutrients-market

-Some of the other major players in the global agricultural micronutrients market are Coromandel International Limited, Chambal Fertilisers and Chemicals Limited, The Mosaic Company, and the Haifa Group.
+Some other important players operating in the agricultural micronutrients market are The Mosaic Company, Yara International ASA, Coromandel International Limited, and Chambal Fertilisers and Chemicals Limited.